palnativenkatesh/NEWSSITES/README.md

 This repository was originally created as part of [this tutorial](https://venkatehs.github.io/blog/Automatic-news-scraper/).

-Thanks to [Pål Grønås Drange](https://github.com/pgdr) for his contributions to the repository.
+Thanks to (https://github.com/pgdr) for his contributions to the repository.

 ## Installing